jeroenbergers/audio_predict-explain/README.md

 # Getting started:
-It works on both CPU and GPU, however, the AASIST algorithm requires >10GB ram on CPU and GPU for explainability algorithms.
+It works on both CPU and GPU, however, the AASIST algorithm requires >10GB ram on CPU and GPU for explainability.
 As a result, a GPU with >12GB RAM is recommended
 - Pip install -r requirements.txt
 - Open dashboard in Jupyter
 - Upload audio sample